 - Next, expand the Programmability directory and then expand the Stored Procedures directory.

-- Now, from the list of procedures select and right-click a stored procedure and click on Modify.
+- Now, from the list of procedures, select and right-click a stored procedure and click on Modify.
 This will generate the ALTER PROCEDURE script for that procedure in a new editor window.

 - Now, we can easily modify the script of that stored procedure.
 Moreover, we can also confirm the syntax by using the Parse option from the Menu bar.

-- After making all the modifications to the stored procedure, we simply need to click on Execute option.
+- After making all the modifications to the stored procedure, we need to click on Execute option.
 And with this, our stored procedure will be modified.

-Alter stored procedure name in SQL Server
+Alter Stored Procedure Name in SQL Server

 We already have a detailed article on How to rename a stored procedure in SQL Server.
 And we have discussed different ways to rename a stored procedure and what limitations that we need to face.

-Alter stored procedure permission in SQL Server
+Alter Stored Procedure Permission in SQL Server

 USE database